ConanDev/DataCamp-courses-downloader/README.md

 You can either enter the course name you wish to download in the config file as well, or add it as an argument to main: python app.py "course name" (which is obviously more practical) In the app.py file, add the path to the webdriver in the body of the main function.
+Use backwards double slashes to describe paths.

 #General notes
-Please feel free to edit this program as it can be easily improved by making sleeping time more efficient, and perhaps adding a GUI.
+Please feel free to edit this program as it can be easily improved by making sleeping time more efficient, perhaps adding a GUI, and handling other less likely exceptions.